sftcd/openssl/esnistuff/haproxy.md

 * Add option to load a set of keys in a directory.
 * Load ECH key pair(s) for split mode at startup.
 * HRR
+* Answer GREASE in shared-mode
+* Re-factor split-mode code, so e.g. alpn based routing also works
+* Add an API so that the backend for ``ECHConflg.public_name`` can respond correctly to failed encryptions or GREASEd ECH.